shivannis/xandr-docs-public/xandr-docs/articles/monetize/onboarding-mobile-supply.md

 - Configure the SDK during installation to enable the permissions that will allow it to send location-based data to advertisers.
 - Use the SDK to get the user's location and send it on the ad call.

-For instructions on enabling location permissions and sending user data, see [Android SDK Integration](../mobile-sdk/android-sdk-integration.mdmobile-sdk) and [iOS SDK Integration](../mobile-sdk/ios-sdk-integration.md).
+For instructions on enabling location permissions and sending user data, see [Android SDK Integration](../mobile-sdk/android-sdk-integration.md) and [iOS SDK Integration](../mobile-sdk/ios-sdk-integration.md).

-## Mobile web
+## Mobile web in client -side mobile web integration

 Client-side mobile web integrations should use the `/ttj` placement tag that is exported by Monetize.
 This is the same ad tag used for display impressions.
 Our ad server will retrieve the browser's User Agent and the device's IP address using the same methods used for display.
 For instructions on exporting a placement tag, see [Export Placement
 Tags](export-placement-tags.md).